adobe/aem-site-template-builder/README.md

 Now you should have `aem-site-template-builder` command available globally as a command line.
 All changes that you will provide for the `aem-site-template-builder` script sources will get automatically applied to the linked command.

+## Release and publish

+Run the "Release and publish" GitHub workflow and provide the semantic version you're about to release.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](.github/CONTRIBUTING.md) for more information.

 ## Licensing